-WARNING: To avoid injury, read Important safety information on page 183 before using iPhone.
+▲ WARNING: To avoid injury, read Important safety information before using iPhone.

 You can set up iPhone over a Wi-Fi network, or over your carrier's cellular network (not available in all areas).
-Or connect iPhone to your computer and use iTunes to set up iPhone (see Connect iPhone to your computer on page 20).
+Or connect iPhone to your computer and use iTunes to set up iPhone (see Connect iPhone to your computer).

 Set up iPhone.
-Turn on iPhone, then follow the Setup Assistant.
+Turn on iPhone, then follow the setup assistant.

-The Setup Assistant steps you through the process, including:
+Setup Assistant steps you through the process, including: